Battery on a Law Enforcement Officer

 While a person is not justified in using force to resist a police officer who is "known, or reasonably appears to be a law enforcement officer."
 A person accused of Battery on Law Enforcement Officer must have reason to know that the "victim" was actually an officer and not someone impersonating an officer.

 Contact Criminal Defense Lawyer Richard Hornsby

-If you have been arrested or charged with the crime of Battery on Law Enforcement Officer in Central Florida or the Greater Orlando metropolitan area, contact Criminal Defense Lawyer Richard Hornsby today.
+If you have been arrested or charged with the crime of Battery on Law Enforcement Officer in Central Florida or the Greater Orlando area, contact Criminal Defense Lawyer Richard Hornsby today.

 The initial consultation is free and I am always available to advise you on the proper course of action that can be taken.